endoflife-date/endoflife.date/products/cockroachdb.md

 for two weeks before binaries are published for CockroachDB Self-Hosted downloads.

 - **Regular (GA)** Releases offer 1 year of Maintenance Support, and Assistance Support for 6 months beyond that.
-  Regular Releases since v23.1 can upgrade to become an **LTS Release**, after it demonstrates a continuously high level of stability and performance.
-The LTS release offers 1 year of Maintenance Support from the date of the LTS patch release, followed by 1 year of Assistance Support.
+  Regular Releases since v23.1 can upgrade to become an LTS Release after it demonstrates a continuously high level of stability and performance.
+- **Long Term Support(LTS)** Release offers 1 year of Maintenance Support from the date of the first LTS patch release, followed by 1 year of Assistance Support.
 - **Innovation** Releases do not have LTS releases.
 They offer 6 months of Maintenance Support.